mneller/whiteboard02/README.md

-# Whiteboard02
+# Whiteboard01

-This has been started as a mirror of whiteboard01 (https://help.github.com/articles/duplicating-a-repository/)
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.18.

-This is a 2nd simple exercise on a series of whiteboard examples for __Angular 2__.
+This is a first simple exercise on a series of whiteboard examples for __Angular 2__.

-As Whiteboard01 is version is developming the whiteboard further.

-# Installation:
-This repo is tested by usage for Webstorm.
-So to start this you should create this by creating a new project by cloning this repo.
-The second step is to right click on the 'package.json' and run an 'npm install'.
-After this you could be run the application by 'npm start' or performing the test by 'npm test' and 'npm e2e'.

-# User Stories:
-1. The developer should be able to create sticker notes with different texts.
-2. The user should be able to add new sticker notes
-3. The user should be able to delete an existing sticker note
+The story is to create two sticky notes and make them movable around on the whiteboard/website.

 ## Components